-At Harker Chan & Associates in Calgary, our dentists and team prioritize patient care.
+At Harker Chan & Associates in Southeast (SE) Calgary, our dentists and team prioritize patient care.
 With that, comes helping our patients manage any fear or anxiety they feel in relation to their dental treatment.

 Dental anxiety and fear can become overwhelming.
 It is estimated that as many as 35 million people avoid visiting a dentist because they are afraid.
 Having regular routine dental check ups is an important element in maintaining your oral health and can help reduce the need for more complex treatments.